tommygeiger/tommygeiger/README.md

 Hi!
 I'm a software engineer from Boston, a University of Rochester grad, and a current TDP at M&T Bank in Buffalo NY.
 I'm interested in full-stack development, music and the environment.
-I know my way around Angular and React, as well as server side Node and Python.
-In the future I'm seeking to explore IOT and how we can use tech to benefit our natural environment.
+I use Angular and React, as well as Node and Python.
+In the future I want to explore IOT and how we can use tech to benefit our health and natural environment.

 What I've been working on:
 - [Trending Google Searches, a Chrome extension for staying in the know](https://tommygeiger.com/trending-google-searches)